no-stack-dub-sack/apexdox-vs-code/README.md

 - **ApexDoc2: Open Docs**: Launch a server on localhost and open the generated documentation.
 - **ApexDoc2: Stub Comment Block**: On the line above a method, class/interface, property, or enum, invoke this command to stub an ApexDoc2 comment based on the current context.
 This command can also be invoked by completion item: type `/**` and press <kbd>Tab</kbd> when prompted.
 The appearance / style of comment stubs can be configured using the settings below.

+## Favicon & Logo Customization
+To use your own favicon and logo (for the sidebar's 'Project Splash'), include files named `logo.png` and `favicon.png` in the `apexdoc2.engine.assets` array in `.vscode/settings.json`.
+This will overwrite the existing files.
+You can read more about this and other ApexDoc2 settings below.

 ## Extension Settings

 ### The ${workspaceFolder} variable